-Over the last decade, Muslims have joined African-Americans and Latinos as targets of profiling.
+Since the 9/11 terrorist attacks almost two decades ago, Muslims have joined African-Americans and Latinos as targets of profiling.
 “Traveling while Muslim” has been added to the long-entrenched phenomenon of “Driving while Black”, a law enforcement technique that aims to ferret out criminals by race and religion, instead of actual criminal history or other markers of illegal activity.

 Profiling is here to stay.
 While fighting it is a noble cause, learning to deal with it is a daily requirement.
 There are countless examples of Muslims being kicked off flights because someone, a passenger or a pilot, was “uncomfortable” with their appearance, or they said something seemingly benign that was construed as dangerous.
-The same has happened on trains, buses,
+The same has happened on trains and buses.

 It is not just the necessary security cautions which we all must appreciate, but also a little tyranny and insanity which some human beings in authority display that you need to worry about.
-In the last ten years, I have been personally discriminated against on many occasions at airports.
+For over a decade, I have been personally discriminated against on many occasions at airports.
 Once, I was threatened with arrest when I was catching my breath before responding to the old standard security question "has anyone unknown packed your bags...".

-Palestinian Muslim Ann Mustafa of Chicago had all charges against her dismissed by the court for challenging discrimination she faced at O'Hare airport when trying to leave for the Middle East to attend her father's funeral.
+Palestinian Muslim Ann Mustafa of Chicago had all charges against her dismissed an American court for challenging discrimination she faced at O'Hare airport when trying to leave for the Middle East to attend her father's funeral.
 However, she was first arrested, harassed, and ended up missing father's funeral because of this tyrannical behavior by some security personnel.

 Although Muslims certainly are watched and harassed more while traveling, there are non-Muslim, white folks who are also subjected to this tyrannical treatment if they dare to be a bit defiant.
 Some of them have very horrible stories to tell.

-The solution is not to allow ourselves to become prisoners of the prejudice.
+The solution is not to allow ourselves to become prisoners of prejudice.
 We must struggle to change these laws.
-In the meantime we need to be street smart and vigilant when we travel, whether that is within the United States or abroad.
+In the meantime, we need to be street smart and vigilant when we travel, whether that is within the United States or abroad.

 Here are some tips to keep in mind to better prepare for "traveling while Muslim":